ghga-de/milestones-docs/50-dhole/technical_specification.md

 ### Embedding Profile to Configure Denormalization:
 TBD.

+### Immutability of Datapack and Schemapack Objects:
+Currently, the pydantic models for interacting with DataPack and SchemaPack definitions are not fully frozen, yet, however in the future they will be.
+Thus, while re-implementing the transformations, modifications to a DataPack or SchemaPack object should never be done in place but using methods that would also work on frozen pydantic models (e.g. the `model_copy(update={...})` method).
+This is also true for the already migrated transformation.

 ## Human Resource/Time Estimation:

-Number of sprints required: 2
+Number of sprints required: 1

-Number of developers required: 1
+Number of developers required: multipe